Exact Lexicographic Scheduling and Approximate Rescheduling: Exact LexOpt Methods

-A \ref{eq:lexopt} solution is also an optimal solution for the mono-objective problem of minimizing the highest-rank objective function $C_1$.
-This method enumerates all optimal solutions of the highest-rank objective problem and selects the lexicographically smallest \citep{Ogryczak1997}, e.g.\ using the \emph{solution pool} feature in CPLEX or Gurobi to collect non-dominated solutions.
-The highest-rank objective method is useful when (i) solution pool is relatively small, or (ii) exact methods cannot handle the \ref{eq:lexopt} problem and the solution pool can be efficiently approximated.

-In Algorithm \ref{Algorithm:HHR-Obj}, the highest-rank objective problem $v_1^* = \min\{ C_1 : (\vec{x},\vec{C}) \in \mathcal{S}\}$ is the makespan problem, where $\mathcal{S}$ is the set of solutions satisfying (\ref{Eq:RefLex_MachineCompletionTimesOrder}) - (\ref{Eq:RefLex_Integrality}).
-Algorithm \ref{Algorithm:HHR-Obj} (i) identifies the solution pool $\mathcal{P}$, and (ii) computes the lexicographically best solution in $\mathcal{P}$, i.e.\ $\text{lex}\min\{\vec{C}(S) : \; S\in\mathcal{P}\}$.
-In \ref{eq:lexopt}, maintaining a single solution in the pool is sufficient if the current solution is always replaced with a lexicographically smaller solution.
+\paragraph{Highest-Rank Objective Method} \mitenchange{This method (Algorithm \ref{Algorithm:HHR-Obj}) computes the pool $\mathcal{P}$ of all optimal solutions for the mono-objective problem $v_1^* = \min\{ C_1 : (\vec{x},\vec{C}) \in \mathcal{S}\}$ of minimizing the highest-rank objective function $C_1$, i.e.\ the makespan, and returns the lexicographically smallest solution $\text{lex}\min\{\vec{C}(S) : \; S\in\mathcal{P}\}$ in $\mathcal{P}$ \citep{Ogryczak1997}.
+A very large solution pool can be efficiently approximated with a smaller set of solutions using the CPLEX \emph{solution pool} feature.} In \ref{eq:lexopt}, maintaining a single solution in the pool is sufficient, if the current solution is always replaced by a lexicographically smaller solution.
 A simple greedy lexicographic comparison algorithm checks when such an update is essential.

-\section{Branch-and-Bound Algorithm Pseudocode}
+\subsection{Branch-and-Bound Algorithm Pseudocode}